Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 With WASI 0.3.0, WebAssembly components can now handle asynchronous (streaming) processing,

-with stream for flowing data piece by piece and future for values that arrive later now available as standard.
+with stream for passing data bit by bit and future for values that arrive later now available as standard.

-This makes it possible to inspect, block, and replace data mid-stream (at the SSE chunk level) while the response is flowing.
+This makes it possible to inspect, block, and replace content while a response is being streamed (at the SSE chunk level).

-For example, processing like "check for specific terms or formats and error out if found" can be implemented directly.
+For example, processing like "check for specific terms or formats, and return an error if found" can be implemented directly.

-secret-scan: If API keys, private keys, or token-like formats are mixed into the prompt (conversation history), block before sending upstreamoutput-mask: Redact email addresses and known confidential information in the response stream (e.g.,hoge@example.com→[redacted:email])
+• secret-scan: If API keys, private keys, or token-like formats are mixed into the prompt (conversation history), block it before sending upstream

-- Any language is fine as long as it has a toolchain that can output
+• Any language works as long as there's a toolchain that can output wasi:http

-wasi:http - Data non-retention can be a design principle (the gateway itself does not store/log request bodies or API keys.
-Bodies that are not blocked are sent directly to Anthropic)
+• Data non-retention can be a design principle (the gateway itself does not save/log request bodies or API keys.
+Content that isn't blocked is sent to Anthropic as-is)

 Environment